Iterative projection method for unsteady Navier-Stokes equations with high Reynolds numbers: Convergence of projection iterations at a single time step

 Denote $\bar{u}^s=(\bar{u}^s_1, \bar{u}^s_2, \bar{u}^s_3)$, the multi-wavenumber $\xi=(\xi_1, \xi_2, \xi_3)\in\mathbb{Z}^3$, $\xi\cdot x=\xi_1 x_1 + \xi_2 x_2 + \xi_3 x_3$.
 Denote the Fourier series of $\bar{u}^s_j$ and $\bar{p}^s$ as $\bar{u}_j^s(x) = \sum_{\xi\in \mathbb{Z}^3} \widehat{\bar{u}_j^s}(\xi) e^{i\xi\cdot x}$, $j=1,2,3$, $\bar{p}^s(x) = \sum_{\xi\in\mathbb{Z}^3} \widehat{\bar{p}^s}(\xi) e^{i\xi\cdot x}$, where $i=\sqrt{-1}$.
 Then \eqref{pup01} and \eqref{pup02} become

 It can be calculated from \eqref{mop001} that $ \widehat{\bar{u}^s_j}(\xi) = \frac{-ki\xi_j \widehat{\bar{p}^s}}{1.5+k\nu |\xi|^2} $, which is substituted into \eqref{mop002} to achieve

-For the sequence $\widehat{\bar{p}^{s}}$ to converge to zero, it is equivalent to set $|C(\alpha,\rho)|<1$.
-Note the optimal convergence occurs when the constant $C=0$, that is, $\alpha=1.5$ and $\rho=\nu$, which corresponds to the iterative rotational projection method.
+For the sequence $\widehat{\bar{p}^{s}}$ to converge to zero, it is equivalent to set $|C(\alpha,\rho, \xi)|<1$.
+Note the optimal convergence occurs when $\alpha=1.5$ and $\rho=\nu$, that is, the constant $C(\alpha,\rho, \xi)=0$.
+This corresponds to the iterative rotational projection method.
 Therefore, this method obtains the exact solution in just one iteration.
-However, this analysis is based on the smooth solutions and is without convection, which is not true in the full Navier-Stokes equations with the convection term and spatial discretizations of limited solution regularity.
+However, this analysis is based on the smooth solutions and without convection, which is not the case for the full Navier-Stokes equations with the convection term and the finite element solutions of limited regularity.